Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 # Jobyfiying our Example

-We start off where we left off in the previous example [Chapter 2](manual.md), our client should look something like this  [Client Code](samples/clientbehaviour.cs.md).
-A good thing to do before reading this chapter is to refresh your memory on how the [JobSystem](https://docs.unity3d.com/Manual/JobSystem.html) works.
+In the workflow [Creating a minimal client and server](workflow-client-server.md), our client should look like this [code example](samples/clientbehaviour.cs.md).

+> **Note**: It is recommended, before reading this workflow, to refresh your memory on how the [C# Job System](https://docs.unity3d.com/Manual/JobSystem.html) works.

 ## Creating a Jobified Client

-We start off by creating a client job to handle our inputs from the network.
-Because we will only handle one client at a time we will use the `IJob` as our Job type.
-We need to pass the driver and the connection to the job so we handle updates within the execution of the job.
+Start by creating a client job to handle your inputs from the network.
+As you only handle one client at a time we will use the [IJob](https://docs.unity3d.com/ScriptReference/Unity.Jobs.IJob.html) as our job type.
+You need to pass the driver and the connection to the job so you can handle updates within the `Execute` method of the job.

 ```c#
 struct ClientUpdateJob: IJob